-This prohibition extends to the use of race-neutral pretexts as an excuse to target minorities.
-Federal law enforcement may not use such pretexts.
+The prohibition against the use of generalized stereotypes extends to the use of pretexts as an excuse to target minorities.
+Officers may not use such pretexts.
 This concern arises most frequently when aggressive law enforcement efforts are focused on "high crime areas."
-The issue is ultimately one of motivation and evidence; certain seemingly race-based efforts, if properly supported by reliable, empirical data, are in fact race-neutral.
+The issue is ultimately one of motivation and evidence; certain seemingly characteristic-based efforts, if properly supported by reliable, empirical data, are in fact race-neutral.